xmos/sw_usb_audio/doc/rst/prog_modification.rst

 #.
 Remove some functionality using the defines in :ref:`sec_custom_defines_api` to free up a core as required.

 #.
 Add another core to do the DSP.
-This core will probably have a single XC channels.
+This core will probably have a single XC channel.
 This channel can be used to send
    and receive audio samples from the ``XUA_AudioHub()`` task.
 A benefit of modifying samples here is that samples from all inputs are collected into one place at this point.
 Optionally, a second channel could be used to accept control messages that affect the DSP.
 This could be from Endpoint 0 or some other task with user input - a core handling